apaulworks/weDAQ/README.md

 # weDAQ
- Hardware design and PCB fabrication files for the Wireless Electrophysiology Data Acquisition system
+ Hardware design files and PCB fabrication outputs for the Wireless Electrophysiology Data Acquisition (weDAQ) system.
+For more information, see the IEEE ISCAS 2022 Proceedings paper here: https://ieeexplore.ieee.org/document/9937994

 ## Assembled System
 ### Top View